SohumGoel/10Models/README.md

-# 10Models
-Predicting Breast Cancer with 10 different models
+# Predicting Breast Cancer with 10 different models to find the best one for classification